ElectricxYT/ElectricxYT/README.md

 </a>

-I am a current first-year at Dartmouth College with a profound interest in information technology and cybersecurity.
+I am a current first-year at Dartmouth College with a profound interest in software engineering, information technology, and cybersecurity.
 I plan on majoring in Computer Science.

 ## Objective